zahsa/PROMIMOOC/README.md

 # PROMIMOOC

-Here is the repository to share the development codes and documents of PROMIMOOC project.
+This is the repository to share the development codes and documents of PROMIMOOC project.